 Go ahead and harvest your fall flowers, too.
 Some flowers are edible and make great additions to meals.
 Others can be dried, for a bit of spring color all year round.
 Dried flower arrangements can help lighten the mood in a room, especially in regions with longer, darker winters.

 Soil erosion is often mentioned in regards to river banks and exposed mountain sides, but it can happen in your garden, too.
 This is especially true in fall and winter when the wind picks up, the snow and freezing rains come down, and there are fewer plants in your garden to anchor the soil in place.
-Cover crops can be a big help with this, but those are best planted in September or October.
+Planting cover crops can be a big help with this, particularly rye, wheat, or barley.
+These are best planted between September and November, before the ground freezes.

 If November rolls around and you didn’t plant a cover crop, you can still protect your garden.
 Mulch, in particular, is a good option, especially since many gardeners already make use of it, so you may have some on hand.
 You can use either organic or inorganic mulch, from wood chips to gravel.
 You can even just secure a tarp over the top of your empty garden, avoiding any dormant plants that are left behind.
 Just remember that whatever you add will have to be removed before you can plant your garden in the spring.